GerritCodeReview/gerrit-fe-dev-helper/README.md

 but you can change the rules by clicking the extension icon again.

 The extension supports six different type of rules:

 1. block: block a certain request
 2. redirect: redirect a url to another url
 3. injectHtmlCode: inject a piece of html code to the page
-4. injectJsCode: inject any js code to the page
-5. injectJsPlugin: inject a js plugin(url) to the site
+4. injectJsPlugin: inject a js plugin(url) to the site
-6. injectHtmlPlugin: inject a html plugin(url) to the site
-7. injectJsModule: inject a js module file to the site (type="module" will be added when load script)
+5. injectJsModule: inject a js module file to the site (type="module" will be added when load script)
-8. addReqHeader: to add arbitrary header when you send a request
+6. addReqHeader: to add arbitrary header when you send a request
-9. addRespHeader: to add arbitrary header when you receive a request
+7. addRespHeader: to add arbitrary header when you receive a request
-10. rRespHeader: to remove arbitrary header on any response
+8. rRespHeader: to remove arbitrary header on any response

-The two options to inject any plugins (`injectJsPlugin` and `injectHtmlPlugin`) are meant to help you develop your plugins for your Gerrit sites.
+The option to inject any plugins (`injectJsPlugin`) is meant to help you develop your plugins for your Gerrit sites.
 As they are served from your local HTTP server, you do not need to deploy them on the target Gerrit server.

-#### How to use dev helper with html plugins

-Use `injectHtmlPlugin` rule or use `redirect` rule if its an existing html plugin.

 #### How to use dev helper with js plugins

-For single-file js plugins, use `injectJsPlugin` rule or use `redirect` if its an exising js plugin.
+For single-file js plugins, use `injectJsPlugin` rule or use `redirect` if it is an exising js plugin.

 For multi-file modularized js plugins (you have import / export in source code), you have two options:

 1. compile them and then treat it as single-file js plugin
 2. or if you want to load source code as it is

-  - use `injectJsModule`, this will load the js with `type="module"`, and due to restriction of `type="module"`, Gerrit won't be able to recognize the plugin without a proper url set when calling `Gerrit.install`, so you also need to tweak your code to call `Gerrit.install(callback, undefined, 'http://localhost:8081/plugins_/checks/gr-checks/gr-checks.js')` to let Gerrit treat it as a legit plugin
+- use `injectJsModule`, this will load the js with `type="module"`, and due to restriction of `type="module"`, Gerrit won't be able to recognize the plugin without a proper url set when calling `Gerrit.install`, so you also need to tweak your code to call `Gerrit.install(callback, undefined, 'http://localhost:8081/plugins_/checks/gr-checks/gr-checks.js')` to let Gerrit treat it as a legit plugin.
-  - or you can create a temporary html plugin which loads the `http://localhost:8081/plugins_/checks/gr-checks/gr-checks.js` with `type="module"`, and then treat it as a html plugin

 Either way, you need to `block` the existing plugin if its already on the page.

 ### Testing a new version

-* Execute `npm run build`.
+- Execute `npm run build`.
-* Go to chrome://extensions/.
+- Go to chrome://extensions/.
-* Turn on `Developer Mode`.
+- Turn on `Developer Mode`.
-* Click `Load Unpacked`.
+- Click `Load Unpacked`.
-* Choose the `dist` directory.
+- Choose the `dist` directory.

 As a Google developer you will have to add a `key` to the `manifest.json` in the `dist/` directory as documented here: http://go/extension-identification#i%E2%80%99m-developing-a-chrome-extension-on-my-computer